raydenlim/tp/docs/UserGuide.md

 **Tip:** You can add any number of tags to a person! (including 0)
 </box>

-### Listing All Persons : `list`
+### Listing All Students : `list`

-You can list out all persons in your address book.
+You can list out all students in your address book.

 Format: `list`

-### Editing a Person : `edit`
+### Editing a Student Field : `edit`

-You can edit an existing person in your address book.
+You can edit an existing student's fields in your address book.

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…​`